Best Practices

 If you're shopping for a sales commission management system (also called incentive compensation management (ICM) software), implementation speed can make or break your rollout.

 I’ve seen companies spend 6+ months trying to replace spreadsheets with commission software.
-In that time, sales reps lose confidence, finance gets buried in manual calculations, and disputes pile up because nobody trusts the commission numbers.

 The truth is simple: